Durenlab/RegNMF/README.md

 * macs2(See the detail from [github](https://github.com/macs3-project/MACS))

-Check those path, them will be used in our program.
+Check these path that will be used in our program.

 ```bash
 #Using "which" to check the path